-When we return to school, we will be starting a new Unit of Inquiry under the theme How We Organize Ourselves.
-Our new central idea will be: Transportation systems are organized to help us connect with people and places.
+Our new unit of inquiry has started this week – under the transdisciplinary theme How We Organize Ourselves.
+Our central idea is: Transportation systems are organized to help us connect with people and places.
 Students will inquire into:

 The structure and function of transportation systems

 If you have any transport systems maps (London tube map, ski runs, metro map) that you used on holidays that you don’t need please allow your child to bring it to school to share.
 Tickets, boarding passes, timetables, anything that is part of a transport system will assist students in understanding the central idea of our unit.

 We would like to do some construction work during this unit, as we will also be working on different 3D shapes.
 Please send empty cereal boxes, toilet rolls, tins, etc. and PLEASE make sure that containers are properly cleaned.